-System 1 and System 2 modes
+System 1 and System 2 Modes

-When we are presented a challenge the first instinct that kicks in System 1 mode.
-System 1 mode is shortsighted.
+When presented with a challenge System 1 is our first instinct.
+System 1 is shortsighted.
 It wants instant gratification.
-If you listen to System 1 exclusively you’ll end up homeless.
-This is why our brain has a countervailing instinct: System 2.
-System 2 is rational.
+If you listen to System 1 exclusively, you’ll end up homeless.
+This is why our brain has an opposing instinct: System 2.

-How does this apply to eCommerce?
+How Does This Apply to eCommerce?

 Our System 1 mode gets us into trouble.
 But we’re not aware it’s controlling us.
 Let me ask you 2 questions:

 A: How much time are people spending on your site?
 Answer: “Not enough”.

 B: How driven are your shoppers by discounts?
 Answer: “Too much.”

 But here’s the thing, have a conversation with your buyers and they’ll say:

 Yet, their behavior betrays what they are saying publicly.
 If shoppers saw their site visit recordings, they would not recognize themselves.
 Their System 1 is running the show and they don’t even know it.